RoccoPaolillo/EthnicValueSegregation/README.md

 ## Reproduce the datasets

 Run the two already configured BehaviorSpace experiments in the NetLogo model (EthnicValueSegregation.nlogo).
 These will reproduce files as EthnicValueSegregation Extension-table.csv and EthnicValueSegregation Original_Schelling-table.csv.
 Results will differ only minimally because of random fluctuation.

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 713639.